aquaskyline/SOAP3-dp/README.md

 -R [read group option]								Assign the read group option
  													default: this option is not enabled;

+-p                                                  Output MD string and NM tag.

 -s [max # of mismatches]							any integer from 0 to 4, disable dynamic programming and perform alignment with mismatches only.
                                                     If max # of mismatches is not specified, default number is 3 for reads of length >= 50;
                                                  	or 2 otherwise.
                                                  	This option is not recommended.
 ```

 ### <a name="list"></a>3.
 Multiple sets of paired-end reads in FASTA, FASTQ or GZIP format.